muqeet98/BurjXMarketLenz/README.md

 - **React Native Reanimated**: For optimizing animations to ensure smooth transitions and interactions.
 - **React Native AsyncStorage**: For saving cached data for offline usage.

+## **Demo Video**

+You can watch the walkthrough video of the application here. https://drive.google.com/file/d/1G6GOGgMZ1-USBm_wohgKZgHOhNgz2sks/view

 ## **Installation and Setup**

 Follow these steps to set up the project on your local machine: